automationbrew/autobrew-powershell/docs/breaking-defined.md

 ### OutputBreakingChangeAttribute

-This attirbute should be used when the output type for a command will be changing.
+This attributes should be used when the output type for a command will be changing.

 #### Output type is changing